Bad weather hinders search for victims in AirAsia crash

 "That is why we are searching all the beaches, because the current is moving."

-Seven bodies have been pulled from the sea so far, an official said.
+Seven bodies have been pulled from the sea so far, including one wearing a life jacket, an official said.
 Two of those bodies have been flown to Surabaya for identification.
-Tatang Zaenudin, another search and rescue official, said earlier that one of the bodies had been found wearing a life jacket but he later said no victim had been recovered with a life jacket on.

 The search area was narrowed to 120 square nautical miles and 22 ships continued to hunt for the remaining victims and for the plane's black box, said Putranto.